Daniel-KM/Omeka-S-module-Internationalisation/README.md

 even if you have multiple sites, you can translate them all and keep them separately by group of sites.

+1. In site admin board

-First, in site admin board, set the locale setting for all sites you want to translate.
+Set the locale setting for all sites you want to translate.
 It allows to set the language of all pages.

-Second, in main settings, set the group of sites, .
+2. In main settings

+Set the groups of all sites that will be translated.
 For example if you have a main site and three exhibits, or four sites for different libraries:

 ```
 my-site-fra, my-site-way, my-site-rus